It is a policy designed for students living away from home in rented accommodation that can protect personal belongings against loss, theft or damage.

 If you share a property, each student may need their own separate policy, but some insurers will cover all occupants together.

-If you live at home while studying you should be covered by your parents' home insurance policy.
+If you live at your family home while studying, you should be covered by your parents' home insurance policy.

 Check your family's home insurance policy because some can cover your belongings while you are at university, even if you do not live at home.